bbacker/tlightswitch/README.md

 Ex. applying a tag to EC2 instance

-        "Key": "lightswitch:timerange", "Value": "start=19:00,end=07:00",
+        "Key": "lightswitch:offhours", "Value": "start=19:00,end=07:00",

 means you would like the instance to be powered off after 19:00 (7pm), powered back on at 07:00 (7AM).
 These ranges bound when the power on/off happens, but they power is done by the script.
 That means if the script was run every 10 minutes, say at 6:45AM, 6:55AM, 7:05AM, 7:15AM, etc, the executions at 7:05AM, 7:15AM, etc would power on the server if it was off.
-Similarly the executions at 6:45AM and 6:55AM would have turned the server off if it was on during that time since those times fall within the "lightswitch:timerange".
+Similarly the executions at 6:45AM and 6:55AM would have turned the server off if it was on during that time since those times fall within the "lightswitch:offhours".

 The time in the range is evaluated vs the supplied target time without timezones.
 That means you if you intend a given set of ranges to be Pacific Standard Time,